-- A. A. "Applicant" means a person who shall seek a permit under this chapter by filing an application as provided for in this chapter.
-"Application" means that form provided by the director in accordance with this chapter for the purpose of seeking a permit. - B. B. "Bureau" means the Bureau of Medical Cannabis Regulation Marijuana Control within the California Department of Consumer Affairs. - C. "Brick and mortar" dispensary means a cannabis dispensary with a permanent physical location for which a license or permit to dispense medical cannabis from a store-front retail premise for direct physical access to qualified patients and primary caregivers has been issued by the state and, when required by the jurisdiction in which the dispensary is located, by the host local government. - D. "Cannabis" shall have the same definition as in Business and Professions Code section 19300.5(f), which defines "cannabis" as all parts of the plant Cannabis sativa Linnaeus, Cannabis indica, or Cannabis ruderalis, whether growing or not; the seeds thereof; the resin, whether crude or purified, extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or resin.
+- A. "Applicant" means a person who shall seek a permit under this chapter by filing an application as provided for in this chapter. - B. "Application" means that form provided by the director in accordance with this chapter for the purpose of seeking a permit.

+- C. "Bureau" means the Bureau of Cannabis Control within the California Department of Consumer Affairs. - D. "Brick and mortar" dispensary means a cannabis dispensary with a permanent physical location for which a license or permit to dispense medical cannabis from a store-front retail premise for direct physical access to qualified patients and primary caregivers has been issued by the local jurisdiction in which the dispensary is located and by the state, once state licenses become available. - E. "Cannabis" shall have the same definition as in Business and Professions Code section 26001(f), which defines "cannabis" as all parts of the plant Cannabis sativa Linnaeus, Cannabis indica, or Cannabis ruderalis, whether growing or not; the seeds thereof; the resin, whether crude or purified, extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or resin.
 "Cannabis" also means the separated resin, whether crude or purified, obtained from cannabis.
-"Cannabis" also means marijuana as defined by Section 11018 of the California Health and Safety Code as enacted by Chapter 1407 of the Statutes of 1972.
 "Cannabis" does not include the mature stalks of the plant, fiber produced from the stalks, oil or cake made from the seeds of the plant, any other compound, manufacture, salt, derivative, mixture, or preparation of the mature stalks (except the resin extracted therefrom), fiber, oil, or cake, or the sterilized seed of the plant which is incapable of germination.
-For purposes of this chapter, "cannabis" does not mean "industrial hemp" as defined by Section 81000 of the California Food and Agricultural Code or Section 11018.5 of the California Health and Safety Code. - E. E. "Cannabis concentrate" or "Concentrate" shall have the same definition as in Business and Professions Code section 19300.5(g), which defines "cannabis concentrate" to mean manufactured cannabis that has undergone a process to concentrate one or more active cannabinoids, thereby increasing the product's potency.
+For purposes of this chapter, "cannabis" does not mean "industrial hemp" as defined by Section 11018.5 of the California Health and Safety Code. - F. "Cannabis concentrate" or "Concentrate" shall have the same definition as in Business and Professions Code section 26001(h), which defines "cannabis concentrate" to mean cannabis that has undergone a process to concentrate one or more active cannabinoids, thereby increasing the product's potency.
 Resin from granular trichomes from a cannabis plant is a concentrate for purposes of this chapter.
-A cannabis concentrate is not considered food, as defined by Section 109935 of the California Health and Safety Code, or a drug, as defined by Section 109925 of the California Health and Safety Code.

-- F. "Community Development Agency" means the community development agency of the County of Alameda. - G. G. "County" means the County of Alameda.
+A cannabis concentrate is not considered food, as defined by Section 109935 of the California Health and Safety Code, or a drug, as defined by Section 109925 of the California Health and Safety Code. - G. "Cannabis cultivation," "Cultivate" or "Cultivation" means any activity involving the planting, growing, harvesting, drying, curing, grading, or trimming of medical cannabis.
+Cannabis cultivation includes the operations of a cannabis nursery.
+Cannabis cultivation does not mean the temporary maintenance and selling of clones from a permitted dispensary, where such activities are incidental and subordinate to the primary dispensary operation. - H. "Cannabis Delivery" or "Delivery" means the commercial transfer of medical cannabis or medical cannabis products from a dispensary, up to an amount determined by the Bureau, or, until the Bureau establishes an allowed amount, the amount allowed by California Health and Safety Code Section 11362.77, to a primary caregiver, qualified patient or person with an identification card as defined in Section 11362.7 of the California Health and Safety Code, or a testing laboratory.
+"Delivery" also includes the use by a dispensary of any technology platform owned and controlled by the dispensary, or independently licensed by the Bureau, that enables qualified patients, persons with an identification card or primary caregivers to arrange for or facilitate the commercial transfer by a licensed dispensary of medical cannabis or medical cannabis products. - I. "Cannabis Delivery Operator" means a person holding a permit under this chapter to engage in the delivery of medical cannabis or medical cannabis products.